 - The employee decides not to file a workers’ comp claim through their employer and instead attempts to treat their injuries using their private health insurance.

 - Instead of filing a workers’ comp claim, the employer does not tell the insurance company and instead offers to pay the medical costs for the employee out of their own pocket (or the business’ money).

 - The injured employee decides to pay the medical expenses themselves.

 Anyone who is considering the above options should pay attention to the following advice.
 The repercussions that result from electing any of the above courses of action can be severe and irreversible.

 When people elect to treat through their private health insurance for injuries sustained on the job, we often see their insurance company conduct an investigation into the injury.
-Specifically, they look to see if it was caused, or had a connection with, the persons’ employment.
-The insurance companies deal with thousands of claim a day, so they know how to investigate such matters and when an injury seems suspicious like it might be work-related.
+Specifically, they look to see if it was caused, or had a connection with the person’s employment.
+The insurance companies deal with thousands of claims a day, so they know how to investigate such matters and when an injury seems suspicious like it might be work-related.